Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Composite operator formalism

 With

 $\alpha_{il}^1=\frac{t_{il}}{t}$ is equal to 1 if $i$ and $l$ are nearest neighbors, and 0 otherwise.

 The parameter $e$ contains correlations between neighboring composite operators and will mainly re-normalize the chemical potential because it always appear in M in front of a $\delta_{ij}$.
-The $p$ parameter contains charge-charge, spin-spin and pair-pair correlations and will affect the bandwidth.\\ \\ We now use the translational invariance of the system: each parameters with a dependence in two sites $i$ and $j$ will only depend on the distance between these two sites $i-j$.
-Hence we get
+The $p$ parameter contains charge-charge, spin-spin and pair-pair correlations and will affect the bandwidth.